Welcome to Thrive Counseling Center and Our Team.

 Would you like more information about Amelia, or are you ready to schedule an appointment?
 Please give us a call or send us an email.
 You can also go directly to her online schedule to book your appointment now!

-**Lynelle is in our Federal Way office on Mondays, Tuesdays, and Fridays**
+**Lynelle is available for telehealth sessions on Mondays, Tuesdays, and Thursdays**

 Lynelle believes that counseling is a process that will help you to come back into alignment within your life, relationships, or within your family.
 Utilizing evidence-based practices such as EFT (Emotion Focused Therapy), Solution-focused therapy, CBT (Cognitive Behavioral Therapy), Trauma-Informed care, and Strengths Based approaches, Lynelle will support you in getting from where you are to where you would like to be.